 Perhaps one of the main reasons why these ultra-fast fashion retailers tried to avoid out-of-stock issues was because of the high demand requested in a short amount of time.
-If a product goes out-of-stock, that means they could potentially face loss of sales.
+If a product goes out-of-stock, that means they could potentially face a loss of sales.
 Out-of-stock issues may not be a celebratory factor, especially in a generation driven by speed.
 With tough competitors and a cohort of consumers who want things fast, online players have to live up to those expectations.
 The demand and supply equation needs to have the right balance that the retailer sees fit.
 If the demand is high, but the supply does not match: the retailer loses out in sales.
 On the contrary, if the demand is low, but there is a large supply: the retailer will incur additional production costs.

 What’s The Verdict?

 While Coachella, and many other festivals, are good opportunities for fashion brands and retailers to increase sales, traffic and brand awareness, it is also essential that the right strategies are used.
 Of course, knowing what to bring in – the right trends, colours and styles – play a huge part as well.
 For that, you need to understand how the demand and supply system works.
-In fact, most of the strategies are actually down to just stocking and replenishing, but it is crucial moves like these that pays off in the future.
+In fact, most of the strategies are actually down to just stocking and replenishing, but it is crucial moves like these that pay off in the future.
 ASOS, Boohoo and Missguided are ultra-fast fashion retailers that gave consumers what they wanted, but the smart business move is that they did it to their own advantage.

 The data above was obtained from Omnilytics, real-time market data platform.
 The numbers and statistics may vary, as the platform is updated every day.
 The time period of the information taken was between 1st January, 2018 to 21st April, 2018.